 The College places great emphasis on improving the quality of its learning delivery and in improving leadership and management.
-The College has judged itself Outstanding in all areas, apart from Apprenticeships (Grade 2), in its latest Self Assessment Report.
+The College has judged itself as Good overall in in its latest Self Assessment Report.
 The College received a full Ofsted inspection in October 2018 and was judged "Good with outstanding features".